Research Snapshot

 - Whether consumer-facing beverage names react as if input stress is re-accelerating

-- Any fresh crop, weather, or disease narrative that could force both models into a clearer bullish view
+- Any fresh crop, weather, or disease narrative that could force both models into a clearer constructive view

 Bottom line